 4. Make a “C” shape with the floss hugging the side of the tooth.

-5. Shimmy the floss up and down each side of each tooth to scrub bacterial plaque off the surfaces.
+5. Shimmy the floss up and down each side of each tooth about 5 times to scrub bacterial plaque off the surfaces.
 (Feel free to shimmy your shoulders, too!)

 6. Move to a new, clean section of floss to make sure you don’t spread bacterial plaque from one space to another.